Shall We Dance (1937 film)

 Shall We Dance is a 1937 American musical comedy film directed by Mark Sandrich.
 It is the seventh of the ten Fred Astaire-Ginger Rogers films.
 The story follows a Russian-imposter ballet dancer (Astaire) who falls in love with a tap dancer (Rogers); the tabloid press concocts a story of their marriage, after which life imitates art.
 George Gershwin wrote the symphonic underscore and Ira Gershwin the lyrics, for their second Hollywood musical.
+It inspired the 1996 Japanese-language remake of the same name.

 Plot

 Peter P. Peters is an amiable American ballet dancer billed as "Petrov", who cultivates a public image of being a serious, demanding and temperamental Russian, though his employer knows the truth.
 Peters dances for a ballet company in Paris owned by the bumbling Jeffrey Baird.
 Baird secretly never wants to blend classical ballet with modern jazz dancing because he thinks it does not look very professional.

 When Peters sees a photo of famous tap dancer Linda Keene, he falls in love with her.
 He contrives to meet her (as "Petrov"), but she is less than impressed.
 They meet again on an ocean liner traveling back to New York, and Linda warms to Petrov.
 Their interactions spark a tabloid campaign that they are (or are perhaps not) married.
 Unknown to them, their associates create a publicity stunt, staging bedroom pictures of the two together captured using a lifelike wax figurine for Keene and a cluelessly asleep Peters and giving them to the press to "prove" their marriage.
 Believing it was Peters' idea to force her into marrying him to preserve her reputation, she is outraged, and in spite immediately becomes engaged to the bumbling Jim Montgomery.
 This sets off both Peters and Arthur Miller, her manager, who secretly launches more fake publicity.

 Peters (who by now has revealed his true identity) and Keene, unable to squelch the rumor, decide to secretly marry to avoid the scandal these forged bedroom pictures will create if they don't wed, and then immediately get divorced.
 Linda begins to fall in love with Peters, but then accidentally discovers him with another woman, and leaves before he can explain that she was an old flame, Lady Denise Tarrington, unaware of his marriage and still pursuing him.
 Later, when Keene comes to his new show to personally serve him divorce papers, she sees him dancing with dozens of women all wearing masks with her face on them: Peters has decided that if he cannot dance with Linda, he will dance with images of her.
 Seeing that he truly loves her, she happily joins him dancing onstage.